Last Updated on October 26, 2023 by Sorin Petroj

-The ITTF has set some very specific standards for balls.
-The regulations are meant to make sure the balls all behave the same way, something that is crucial for tournaments and competitions.
+The ITTF has set some precise standards for a ping pong ball.
+The regulations are meant to make sure the balls behave the same way, which is crucial for tournaments and competitions.

-- Diameter: The diameter of the ball must be 40 mmm.
+- Diameter: The diameter of the official plastic ball must be 40 mm.
 However, there is always a variation, and the manufacturer must pass the ITTF sample test for final approval.

-- Roundness: ITTF balls must be round.
+- Roundness: ITTF’s official ball must be round.
 It is the difference between the maximum and minimum diameters.
-Celluloid balls must have a roundness less than .25 millimeters.
+Celluloid balls must have a roundness of fewer than .25 millimeters.

 - Must not veer: Veer is yet another roundness metric and the degree to which it deviates from a straight line.
-This metric tests if the ball is round and how much it deviates from a straight line when rolling down an incline.
+This metric tests whether the ball is round and how it differs from a straight line when rolling down an incline.

-- Consistent bounce: The balls must have the quality of providing a consistent bounce.
+- Consistency: The new plastic balls must have the quality to provide a consistent bounce.
 When balls are dropped from 305 mm, they should bounce back to 240-260 mm.

-- Uniform hardness: ITTF balls must have a uniform hardness.
-The hardness of a ball is determined by measuring how much a pin indents it with a set amount of force, which is then measured on the pole and the seam.
+- Uniform hardness: ITTF competition balls must have a consistent hardness.
+The hardness of a ball is determined by measuring how much a pin indents it with a set amount of force, which is then calculated on the pole and the seam.

-- Color: ITTF balls should either be white or orange and with a matt finish.
+- Ball Colors: ITTF balls should either be white or orange with a matt finish.

 - Labeling: ITTF requires that non-celluloid balls be labeled as 40+.
-Each ball must have the ITTF approval code on the packaging.
-Also, table tennis balls not bearing the ITTF approved stamp color should be considered unapproved.
+Each ping pong ball must have the ITTF approval code on the packaging.
+Also, table tennis balls not bearing the ITTF-approved stamp color should be considered unapproved.

 - Star rating: The balls must not exceed a star rating of 3.
-It’s important to keep up with ITTF regulations as they do change frequently.
-To find a current list of ITTF-approved table tennis balls, you can check here: https://ittf.cdnomega.com/eu/2019/07/Balls_2019_11.pdf.
+It’s essential to keep up with ITTF regulations as they change frequently.
+You can find a current list of ITTF-approved best ping pong balls: https://ittf.cdnomega.com/eu/2019/07/Balls_2019_11.pdf.

-What type of table tennis balls are used in Olympic tournaments?
+What type of ping pong balls are used in Olympic tournaments?

-Table tennis balls that are approved by the International Table Tennis Federation (ITTF) are used in the Olympics.
+Table tennis balls approved by the International Table Tennis Federation (ITTF) are used in the Olympics.

 What does the 40+ stand for table tennis balls?

-What is the difference between seamless table tennis balls and those with seams?
+What is the difference between seamless balls and those with seams?

-Seam VS seamless table tennis balls: In general, celluloid table tennis balls used to be seamless, and those were more durable and provided more spin.
-As the ITTF standard rules for ball material changed from celluloid to plastic, manufacturers started supplying plastic balls with seam.
+Seam vs. seamless ping pong balls: In general, celluloid ping pong balls used to be seamless and more durable and provided more spin.
+Manufacturers started supplying plastic balls with seams as the ITTF standard rules for ball material changed from celluloid to plastic.

-However, you can get ITTF-compliant seamless table tennis balls.
-Some of the best seamless table tennis balls that comply with the ITTF standards are Xiom V40+, Raise 40+, JOOLA Flash 40+, and Xushaofa seamless table tennis balls.
-On the other hand, Champion 1-star balls are also seamless ping pong balls.
+However, you can get ITTF-compliant seamless balls.
+Some of the best seamless table tennis balls that comply with the ITTF standards are Xiom V40+, Raise 40+, JOOLA Flash 40+, and Xushaofa balls.
+On the other hand, Champion 1-star balls are also seamless balls.

-What is the difference between 3-star and 1-star balls?
+What is the difference between 3-star and 1-star ping pong balls?

-Although 1-star balls are less durable than 3-stars, these balls are very affordable and are usually available in bulk of 100-200.
-But not all 3-stars are approved by the ITTF.
-Hence, if you are planning to purchase a ball for the ITTF tournament, it is important first to identify if the ball is approved by the ITTF.
+Secondly, the 1-star balls are less durable than 3-stars; these balls are very affordable and are usually available in bulk of 100-200.
+However, not all 3-stars are approved by the ITTF.

 What are table tennis balls made of?